azoralabs/azora-lang-docs-website/README.md

 <h1 align="center">Azora Language Docs Website</h1>

 <p align="center">
-  The official website for <a href="https://docs.azoralang.org">The Azora Language Docs</a>, auto generated documentation of the standard library of the <a href="https://azoralang.org">Azora</a> programming language.
+  The official website for <a href="https://docs.azoralang.org">The Azora Language Docs</a>, auto generated documentation of the standard library of the <a href="https://azoralang.org">Azora Programming Language</a>.
 </p>

 <p align="center">